Dineshs91/send-arp/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -i <interface>                   Provide the interface to be used to send packets --source-ip <source_ip>      Set the source ip
+    -i, --interface <interface>      Provide the interface to be used to send packets --source-ip <source_ip>      Set the source ip
         --source-mac <source_mac>    Set the source mac address --target-ip <target_ip>      Set the target ip